cleanlab/multiannotator-benchmarks/active_learning_benchmarks/README.md

 This repository benchmarks algorithms to compute an active learning score that quantifies how valuable it is to collect additional labels for specific examples in a classification dataset.
 We consider settings with multiple data annotators such that each example can be labeled more than once, if needed to ensure high-quality consensus labels.

 This repository is only for intended for scientific purposes.
-To apply the CROWDLAB active learning algorithm to your own active learning loops with multiannotator data, you should instead use the implementation from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.
+To apply the ActiveLab algorithm to your own active learning loops with multiannotator data, you should instead use the implementation from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.

 ## Install Dependencies